The Benefits of Work Conditioning Following Occupational Therapy

-The need to decrease sitting time and increase activity in the workplace is more important than ever.
-Some companies and workers are investing in “sit to stand desks” in order to help offset the lengthy sitting times associated with their work.
+The need to decrease sitting time and increase activity is more important than ever.
+Some workers are investing in “sit to stand desks” in order to help offset the lengthy sitting times associated with their work.

 Musculoskeletal disorders (MSD) cost business in the United States more than $20 billion a year1, but many of these injuries may actually be preventable in nature.

 When a workplace injury occurs, not only is the worker’s health impacted, but lost time, turnover, surgery, emergency medical record, insurance premiums, and Occupational Safety and Health Administration (OSHA) recordable instances can also impact a business’s bottom line.
 However, by investing in the workforce now, businesses can support the health and wellness of their employees and set themselves up for financial savings in the long run.